simplefin/bank-access/README.md

 write to channel 3, which is used for authentication.
-When, during the course of connecting to a bank, a script requires information from the runner of the script (such as a username, password, security question answer, etc...), the script will write to channel 3 using the following format:
+When, during the course of connecting to a bank, a script requires information from the runner of the script (such as a username, password, security question answer, etc...), the script will write a JSON string followed by a newline (byte 0x0A) to channel 3 in the following format:

-    <length_of_key>:<key>,\n
+    <JSON key>\n

-For example, if a username is required the script would write to channel 3:
+For example, if a username is required the script would write to channel 3 (note the double quotes):

-    8:Username,\n
+    "Username"

+Which is a string of these bytes (in hexadecimal):

+    22 55 73 65 72 6E 61 6D 65 22 0A

-To run a script with a third channel that is redirected to stdout do this:
+To run a script with channel 3 redirected to stdout, do this:

     bash the_script 3>&1